MetaMask/metamask-extension/development/README.md

     node development/mock-segment.js
     ```

+    > You can also provide the `-v`/`--verbose` option to dump more information from the events.

 Events triggered whilst using the extension will be logged to the console of the Mock Segment API.

 More information on the API and its usage can be found [here](./mock-segment.js#L28).